se-panfilov/anarchy-engine/packages/anarchy-i18n/SECURITY.md

 ## Advisories

-If warranted, we will publish a security note or advisory in the repository or adjacent project materials (e.g., `SECURITY` or `CHANGELOG`, release notes, or the advisories section).
+If warranted, we will publish a security note or advisory in the repository or adjacent Project materials (e.g., `SECURITY`, `CHANGELOG`, release notes, or the advisories section).
 There is **no SLA**.
 Copies of public content may also appear in mirrors, forks, caches, or package registries controlled by others; **we do not control those third-party copies**.

 ## In / Out of Scope